 Make a video of the motion of the tape on the string and the disk for several revolutions.
 Measure the radius of the spool.
 What are the uncertainties in your measurements?
-(Review the appropriate appendix sections if you need help determining significant figures and uncertainties.)
+(Review the appendix if you need help determining significant figures and uncertainties.)